 When is the Best Time to Visit the Blue Lagoon?

 It depends on your goal.
 To escape the crowds, the best time to visit the Blue Lagoon is early morning.
 The lagoon tends to have fewer visitors at this time, and it’s also the best time to take photos.
 Depending on the time of year you visit, it can become dark by 3 p.m., so plan accordingly.
-The steam from the water, mixed with the lack of sunlight, makes it hard to get great photos.
+The steam from the water, mixed with the lack of sunlight, makes it hard to get great photos as it gets darker.

 How Much is the Blue Lagoon?